 Leafsnap: An Electronic Field Guide

 Columbia University, the University of Maryland, and the Smithsonian Institution are working on visual recognition software to help identify species from photographs.
-Leafsnap is the first in a series of electronic field guides being developed to demonstrate this new technology.
-This free mobile app helps identify tree species from photographs of their leaves and contains beautiful high-resolution images of their flowers, fruit, petiole, seeds, and bark.
-Leafsnap currently includes the trees of the Northeast and will soon grow to cover the trees of the entire continental United States.
+Leafsnap is a series of electronic field guides being developed to demonstrate this new technology.
+This free mobile app helps identify tree species from photographs of their leaves and contains beautiful high-resolution images of their flowers, fruits, petioles, seeds, and bark.
+The high-resolution images in the original app were created by the conservation organization Finding Species.

 The genesis of Leafsnap was the realization that many techniques used for face recognition developed by Professor Peter Belhumeur and Professor David Jacobs, of the Computer Science departments of Columbia University and the University of Maryland, respectively, could be applied to automatic species identification.

-For press inquiries, please email press@leafsnap.com.
+For press inquiries, please email [email protected].

 Frequently Asked Questions